Festhalle Frankfurt: The postwar period

-Pink Floyd performed there on 20 and 21 June 1989 as part of their A Momentary Lapse of Reason Tour.
+Pink Floyd performed here on their 1977 In The Flesh Tour for two consecutive nights on 26 and 27 January and then on 20 and 21 June 1989 as part of their A Momentary Lapse of Reason Tour.
 The Grateful Dead played the Festhalle on 22 October as part of their European Fall 1990 tour.

-The Festhalle today
+Today

 Today, the hall is serving again as an exhibition hall and is a popular venue for concerts by numerous prominent artists.
 During the International Motor Show Daimler AG traditionally occupies the Festhalle for the presentation of their Mercedes-Benz motor cars.
 In the first half of the 1990s the ATP World Championship was carried out in the banquet hall.

 The MTV Europe Music Awards were held in the Festhalle in 2001 and 2012.
 In 2004 and 2007 the World Wrestling Entertainment (WWE) hosted some major live shows there.

 Footage of Depeche Mode's show at this venue on 21 July 1993, is included on their video release Devotional.

 On 13 April 2002, Irish vocal pop band Westlife held a concert for their World of Our Own Tour supporting their album World of Our Own.

+On June 3 2002, American girl group Destiny's Child performed for the first time at the venue, then came back in May 2005 as part of their last tour 'Destiny Fulfilled... and Lovin' It'.

 On 24 September 2004 Canadian rock trio Rush recorded their R30: 30th Anniversary World Tour DVD at this venue.

+On April 30 2007, American icon Beyoncé performed as the first time as a solo act at the venue to open the European leg of her first worldwide tour, The Beyoncé Experience.

 On 28 June 2009 the centennial anniversary of the Festhalle was celebrated by a doors open day.

 The Festhalle recently was being extensively renovated.
 In the bars on the window sills, windows and ventilation shafts were re-fitted with the originally existing gold leaf.
 Cupolas on the towers that had not been reconstructed after the war have been rebuilt.
 The paint was changed from white to the pristine bright ocher.

+On 9 October 2022, the draw for the UEFA Euro 2024 qualifiers took place here.